banjocat/calorie-find/README.md

 Is a RESTFUL API that finds calorie counts of food This is primarly a learning project

+### How to develop on
+http://www.pyinvoke.org/ is used for tasks - very similar to fabric To see all tasks.

+    invoke -l

+To start the database in the background

+    invoke db

+Next migrate and fixture data

+    invoke migrate
+    invoke fixture

+Then start up the backend in the foreground

+    invoke backend

+To run other manage commands on a running django backend

+    invoke manage shell_plus

 ### Requirements
 * Docker compose for development